emca-it/EnergyMonitor/01-00-00-About/00-00-01-Overview.md

 ### Monitoring States

 When Energy Monitor detects a problem, it initially classifies it as a **soft state**.
 If the number of checks reaches the configured threshold (`max_check_attempts`), the problem is reclassified as **hard**, triggering a notification.
-Notifications are not sent for soft problems.
+Notifications are not sent for soft states.

 ### On-demand Checks